- Our primary aim is a finite one:

 - To support the work of a peripatetic team in western Odisha - the Trilochan Netralaya Hospital - who focus on restoring sight to people in neglected tribal communities.
 The blindness problem in western Odisha is as bad as in Bihar.

 - A Legacy: leaving behind us hospitals run by and for local people, providing eye care, training and employment in the heart of their communities.

 - An on-going commitment: to continue the sharing of clinical knowledge, expertise and ideas that has always been at the core of our partnerships with Indian ophthalmic teams.

 - People who are blind cannot get to hospital independently.
 And poverty levels in Bihar mean that even one family member cannot afford to take time off work to accompany them.
 A thorough and focussed approach to finding and transporting blind patients is integral to the ethos of all our current partners and all the hospitals and clinics we have ever worked with.

 - We are professionals who volunteer our time and skills.
 The Second Sight team includes eye specialists and non-medical volunteers who work alongside Indian teams.

 - No donated money is used on salaries, admin or office costs.
-The SS office is still a corner of the founder’s bedroom!

 - We are a small charity unencumbered by bureaucracy.
 We can act fast.
 This is crucial for our beneficiaries to whom the humdrum miracle of cataract surgery cannot come too soon.